carlubian/ConfigAdapter/README.md

 ## Usage instructions
 ConfigAdapter is compatible with .NET Framework 4.6.1 and .NET Core 2.0

-The first step is to add the dependency to ConfigAdapter.dll

-Besides, the following files must be present in the output folder:
-* INIFileParser.dll
-* HJson.dll
+The first step is to add the needed packages.
+Note that since version 2.0.0, the ConfigAdapter package does not provide any actual file adapter.
+To do that, use any of the specific packages, such as ConfigAdapter.Xml or ConfigAdapter.Ini.

+If you are planning to transfer a file between different formats, you will need both packages imported.

-Once done that, simply add the reference to the necessary classes:
+Once done that, simply add the appropiate using reference:

-<pre>using ConfigAdapter;</pre>
+<pre>using ConfigAdapter;
+using ConfigAdapter.Xml;</pre>

 ### Open a file
 To open a configuration file (or create a new one), use the destination path and pass it to the <strong>From</strong> method:

-<pre>var config = Config.From("Settings.xml");
+<pre>var config = XmlConfig.From("Settings.xml");
-var config = Config.From(@"..\Config\Settings.xml");
+var config = XmlConfig.From(@"..\Config\Settings.xml");
 </pre>

 ### Read data